General Building Policies

-Southern Illinois University Carbondale prohibits smoking including the use of cigarettes, electronic cigarettes or any other smoking device on SIU’s campus for all students, staff and visitors.
+SIU prohibits smoking including the use of cigarettes, electronic cigarettes or any other smoking device on SIU’s campus for all students, staff and visitors.
 All Registered Student Organizations and student groups are also prohibited from being in possession of alcohol within the Student Center.
-Departments and Off-campus groups may initiate events providing alcohol when a vendor is chosen from the Student Center’s Preferred Caterer’s List.
-This vendor must have the appropriate liquor license as required by Illinois law and the City of Carbondale and the vendor has filled out all appropriate paperwork with Southern Illinois University Carbondale.
+Departments and off-campus groups may initiate events providing alcohol when a vendor is chosen from the Student Center’s Preferred Caterer’s List.
+This vendor must have the appropriate liquor license as required by Illinois law and the City of Carbondale and the vendor has filled out all appropriate paperwork with SIU.
 For further information, please see the below links:

 Only service or service animals in training are allowed in the Student Center.
 Service animals are defined as dogs that are individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, and/or other mental disability.
 The work or tasks performed by a service animal must be directly related to the individual’s disability.